Postpartum Anaemia – Symptoms, Causes and Treatment

 Intestinal diseases like celiac disease, Crohn’s disease, and inflammatory bowel disease can affect the absorption of iron.

 The body will go through many changes when there is a massive drop in the levels of iron.
-After childbirth, you may experience specific symptoms like
+After childbirth, you may experience specific postpartum anaemia symptoms, including the following:

 - A sense of confusion

-- Reduction in the quantity and quality of milk.
-This causes low weight gain in babies
+- Reduction in the quantity and quality of breast milk.
+This causes low weight gain in babies.

 - Shortness of breath